ljwvda/SBInfiniteStrip/README.md

 ## How to run the proofs

-Run one of the following files to reproduce the corresponding theorem in the paper:
+Run one of the following files to reproduce the results in the paper:

 - [`SBinfinite_proof_c12.jl`](SBinfinite_proof_c12.jl) — corresponds to **Theorem 6.1**.
 - [`SBinfinite_proof_c13.jl`](SBinfinite_proof_c13.jl) — corresponds to **Theorem 6.2**.